JulioPDX/avd-workshops/workshops/cicd-basics.md

 # CI/CD

 This section walks you through an example CI/CD pipeline leveraging GitHub Actions, Arista Validated Designs (AVD), and the Arista CloudVision Platform (CVP).
 In addition, the lab leverages the Arista Test Drive (ATD) solution to give you a pre-built environment to get started quickly.
 This section assumes readers have completed the [AVD L2LS workshop](l2ls/l2ls-lab-guide.md) within their ATD environment.
+If you still need to complete the AVD L2LS workshop, there are instructions in this guide to get you updated.

 Readers should be familiar with the following concepts.